 6. Visit a doctor as soon as possible

-If you don’t want to go to the hospital, at least go to your nearest urgent care, clinic, or primary care physician to get checked out.
+If you don’t want to go to the hospital, visit your nearest urgent care, clinic, or primary care physician to get checked out.

 In addition to discovering the extent of your injuries and what your recovery will entail, delaying medical care could open the door to the trucker’s insurer trying to reduce or deny your claim based on the argument that you aren’t injured as badly as you claim.
 Prompt medical attention can help preserve your claim for damages.

-7. Meet with an Aurora truck accident lawyer
+7. Meet with our Aurora truck accident attorneys

 What damages can I claim for my injuries?

-Damages” are the economic losses that you experience as a direct result of the incident.
-Here’s a brief overview of the two most common forms of damages that are awarded in a truck accident case: economic and non-economic damages.
+Damages” are the economic losses you experience as a direct result of the incident.
+Here’s a brief overview of the two most common damages awarded in a truck accident case: economic and non-economic.

 Economic damages

-The medical bills keep pouring in, and you’re now losing money because you’ve used all of your sick days and vacation days, and you still can’t work.
+Medical bills keep pouring in, and you’re now losing money because you’ve used your sick and vacation days and still can’t work.
 These are examples of economic damages.
 Your economic damages will also include future medical care you’ll need and other work benefits and wages that you might lose due to your inability to work.

 Non-economic damages

 These are more subjective damages, such as pain and suffering, loss of quality of life, emotional and mental distress, and others.
-Not all truck accident attorneys know how to accurately calculate non-economic damages, but the Aurora truck accident lawyers with Horwitz, Horwitz & Associates are experienced and have received several non-economic damage awards for their clients.
+Not all truck accident attorneys know how to calculate non-economic damages accurately, but the Aurora truck accident lawyers with Horwitz, Horwitz & Associates are experienced and have received several non-economic damage awards for their clients.

 How long do I have to file an injury claim?

-We fight trucking insurance companies to get you maximum compensation
+We fight trucking insurance companies to get you the maximum compensation.

 The insurance companies that cover trucking companies are very powerful.
-Since truck accidents often cause catastrophic injuries, the policies that cover these vehicles are routinely worth $1 million or more.
-The insurer is going to fight hard to protect that policy, which is why you’re going to need a team of skilled attorneys with the experience to defeat the insurance company and get you the compensation you deserve.
+Since truck accidents often cause catastrophic injuries, the policies covering these vehicles are worth $1 million or more.
+The insurer will fight hard to protect that policy, so you will need a team of skilled attorneys with the experience to defeat the insurance company and get you the compensation you deserve.

-Truck accidents are very complex cases because not only is there a lot of money at stake, there are sometimes multiple parties who contributed to causing the accident.
+Truck accidents are very complex cases because not only is there a lot of money at stake, but sometimes multiple parties contribute to causing the accident.
 Some of the more common liable parties include:

 • The company that owns the truck